An hour a day keeps the butter and bananas away

-That's Ryan Mazur, one of Dogfish's quality control technicians.
-From 10:30 to 11:30 a.m. every weekday, Ryan runs an in-house sensory panel that decides whether each batch of beer Dogfish brews is fit for shelves and taps.
+That's Ryan Mazur, Dogfish's quality assurance supervisor.
+From 10:30 to 11:30 a.m. every weekday, our quality team runs an in-house sensory panel that decides whether each batch of beer Dogfish brews is fit for shelves and taps.

 "OK, Angela.
 You ready?
 Five samples today."

 Ryan, who slings words with the speed of an auctioneer, starts sliding snifters through the door.

 "We'll start with two 60 Minute fermenter samples crashed and dry-hopped.
 Sample three is 75 Minute.
 We didn't put maple syrup in it yet.
 Just base it on 60 and 90 Minute coming together and look for things that don't belong.
 The last two are finished 60s, OK?"